 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - If you have been taking bromocriptine (parlodel) for many weeks, talk with your doctor before stopping.
 You may want to slowly stop bromocriptine (parlodel).

 - Some people who took bromocriptine (parlodel) to treat acromegaly had bleeding from the stomach or bowel ulcers.
 Sometimes this has been deadly.
 If you have questions, talk with the doctor.

-- Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-If you are trying to avoid pregnancy, use some other kind of birth control like a condom when taking bromocriptine (parlodel).
+- If you are trying to avoid pregnancy, use a non-hormone kind of birth control like a condom when taking bromocriptine (parlodel).
 You may need to also have pregnancy tests while taking bromocriptine (parlodel).
-Talk with your doctor.

 How is this medicine (Bromocriptine) best taken?

 Use bromocriptine (parlodel) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Keep taking bromocriptine (parlodel) as you have been told by your doctor or other health care provider, even if you feel well.